Why Go to Golden CO?

 This is Golden’s premier attraction for a reason.

-Not only can you traipse through the inner sanctum of the World’s Largest Single Site Brewery, you were entitled to three complementary 8 oz. glasses of a beverage “that has never left the brewery.”
-You can even skipped the tour and precede directly to the “Lounge,” an obvious “cheap date” choice for Colorado School of Mines students.
+On a Coors Brewery Tour, not only can you traipse through the inner sanctum of the World’s Largest Single Site Brewery, you were entitled to three 8 oz. glasses of a beverage “that has never left the brewery.”
+You can even skip the tour and precede directly to the “Lounge,” an obvious “cheap date” choice for Colorado School of Mines students.

 Tours begin with a narrated drive around Golden’s charmingly rustic main streets, followed by a walk through the malting, brewing and packaging sections of the plant.